Skip to article frontmatterSkip to article content

 decision_boundary_snapshots = []

-# Helper functions for estimating PI and plot decision boundary
+# Helper functions for estimating pi and plotting the decision boundary.

 def estimate_pi(model, val_loader):